 The winners (or losers?) will be publicly honored/humiliated at our welcome reception on Tuesday.
 All types of academic rejection are eligible (grant applications, manuscripts, abstracts, etc.).
 Being repeatedly swiped left on Tinder will be considered non-responsive to this announcement.

 We all know that the most effective cure for shameful experience is strutting it.
 This is your chance to strut your rejection in front of all of your friends!

-Please submit your rejection to email@example.com by February 24, 2017.
+Please submit your rejection to email@example.com.
 There is no required form or format, but entries on paper stained with your own tears will be given special consideration.

 As we prepare for our annual HCSRN meeting in San Diego, it is once again time to consider nominations for Mentor of the Year.
 We inaugurated this award last year, and are pleased to call for nominees again in 2017.

 Have you had an individual within HCSRN who has provided extraordinary guidance and support for your career?
 Perhaps someone who has assisted you in moving forward in your career path or helped you to balance work life and personal life?
 An advocate who has acted as a teacher, a counselor or guide in a remarkable way?
 If so, pause for a moment and write a brief letter of nomination for that special HCSRN mentor.